Education Leadership Degree Programs in Michigan

-An Education Leadership & Administration Program in Michigan (MEdL), studies the management side of education.
+An Education Leadership and Administration Programs in Michigan (MEdL), studies the management side of education.
 It then applies key points to empower teachers.
 These programs aim to arm teachers with skills to lead schools and student outcomes.

 Some programs focus on business and day to day work.
 These programs may ready teachers to take on school or district leadership jobs.
 Others discuss what students learn and how to teach them.
 These skills may help teachers lead change in school policy.

-Graduate schools with Education Leadership & Administration Programs in Michigan
+Popular Schools with Education Leadership and Administration Programs in Michigan

 What Can You Do With a Masters Degree in Education Leadership?

 A Master in education leadership & administration program may prepare you to join a work force of over 5.05 million.
 Most are women between the ages of 36 and 45.
 Of these workers, over half (56.9%) are teachers.
 Others are: